Etzel Gas-Lager – Statoil's gas storage in Germany

 In 1986 Norway and Germany signed new gas supply agreements.

 The producers agreed to guarantee gas supplies even in the event of potential disruptions.
 The Norwegian energy company Statoil began establishing a gas storage facility in the Etzel salt dome.
 The Etzel Gas-Lager was founded and 1993 operations have started.

-The Etzel facility is tied to the Emden facilities and the Netra pipeline.
+The Etzel facility is tied to the receiving facilities in Emden and the NETRA pipeline.

-Statoil Deutschland Storage GmbH is the storage systems operator for its share of the facility.
+Statoil Deutschland Storage is the storage system operator for its share of the facility.